St3phanW/netflix-tvmovies/README.md

 We have the following columns:

 title              :  The name of a TV show or movie.
 (Text) type               :  Indicates whether an entry is a TV show or a movie.
 (Text) description        :  A brief summary or description of a TV show or movie.
 (Text) release_year       :	The year in which a TV show or movie was released.
+(Numeric) age_certification  :  The age certification rating for a TV show or movie.
+(Text) runtime            :  The length of an episode for TV shows or duration of a movie.
+(Text) imdb_score         :  The score given by users on IMDB for a particular title.
+(Numeric) imdb_votes         :  The number of votes received by each title on IMDB.
 (Numeric)